top of page

 We are released from the neuropaths of Stephens mind and back to the converstaion with the trio and milkwoman.

-"Living in a bogswamp," eating cheap food and the streets paved with dust, horsedung and consumptives' spits."
+"Living in a bogswamp, eating cheap food and the streets paved with dust, horsedung and consumptives' spits."

-Consumptives spits, meaning phlegm from the rampant tuberculosis of the times.
-She asks Buck if he is a medical student, which we learn he is, and we returnt to the neuropathways of Stephens mind.
+She asks Buck if he is a medical student, which we learn he is, and we return to the neuropathways of Stephens mind.

 While Buck confirms his chosen medical profession, Stephen obsserves the interaction and physical responsivness of the milkwoman.
-While wincing, Stephen observes her bowing her head, out of respect for the soon to be doctor representing the hierarchy of society, which stephen disagrees with, as she is giving Buck the attention and ignores Stephen.
+While wincing, Stephen observes her bowing her head, out of respect for the soon to be doctor representing the hierarchy of society, which Stephen disagrees with, as she is giving Buck the attention and ignores Stephen.

 "She bows her old head to a voice that speaks to her loudly, her bonesetter, her medicineman: me she slights"